Shopping Tab

 sxpr({

-se: 'your-id',
+se: 'your-search-engine-id',

 shoppingUrlTemplate: 'https://example.com/shopping?q={searchTerms}',